gitlabhq/gitlabhq/doc/development/frontend.md

 ### Avoiding inline scripts and styles

-In order to protect users from [XSS vulnerabilities][xss], our intention is to disable inline scripts entirely using Content Security Policy at some point in the future.
+In order to protect users from [XSS vulnerabilities][xss], we will disable inline scripts in the future using Content Security Policy.

 While inline scripts can be useful, they're also a security concern.
-If user-supplied content is unintentionally left un-sanitized, malicious users can inject scripts into the site.
+If user-supplied content is unintentionally left un-sanitized, malicious users can inject scripts into the web app.

 Inline styles should be avoided in almost all cases, they should only be used when no alternatives can be found.
 This allows reusability of styles as well as